-Tipp City Veterinary Hospital is the only hospital in the area with two PennHIP accredited veterinarians.
+Tipp City Veterinary Hospital is the only veterinary hospital in the area that has a PennHIP accredited veterinarian.
 PennHIP is a revolutionary technique for evaluating dog’s hips.
-PennHIP provides an objective score that correlates to the likelihood of the dog developing Hip Dysplasia.
-PennHIP can be performed as early as 16 weeks and is a valuable tool for breeders, owners and veterinarians to fight Hip Dysplasia.
-The PennHIP method is a novel way to assess, measure and interpret hip joint laxity.
+This technique provides an objective score that correlates to the likelihood of the dog developing Hip Dysplasia.
+Dr. Jacob can perform PennHIP as early as 16 weeks.
+This makes it a valuable tool to fight hip dysplasia.
 It consists of three separate radiographs: the distraction view, the compression view and the hip-extended view.

 Fast facts about Canine Hip Dysplasia:

-- Canine hip dysplasia (CHD) is the most commonly inherited orthopedic disease in dogs.
+- Hip dysplasia is the most commonly inherited orthopedic disease in dogs.

-- CHD is a degenerative, developmental condition, leading to painful hip osteoarthritis, stiffness, and diminished quality of life.
+- Hip dysplasia is a degenerative, developmental condition.
+It leads to painful hip osteoarthritis, stiffness, and diminished quality of life.

-- All dog breeds are affected by the disease, in some breeds more than 50% of dogs are afflicted.
+- While hip dysplasia affects all dog breeds, in some breeds more than 50% of dogs are afflicted.

-- CHD is a major concern for working dogs, pet owners, breeders and veterinarians.
+- Hip dysplasia is a major concern for working dogs, pet owners, breeders and veterinarians.

 - PennHip allows for identification of hip dysplasia in puppies as young as 16 weeks.